mautic/developer-documentation-new/docs/design/labelling.rst

 Use sentence—case capitalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sentence-style capitalization is the preferred method for UI text elements due to its readability and efficiency.
-This style, which is predominantly lowercase, makes it easy for readers to distinguish between common nouns and proper nouns, and is generally considered the quickest form to read.
+This style, which is predominantly lowercase, makes it easy for readers to distinguish between common nouns and proper nouns, and is generally considered the quickest Form to read.

 When using sentence-case capitalization, only capitalize the initial letter of the first word in the text and other words that require capitalization, such as proper nouns.

-For example, labels in a form would be written as "First name" and "Email address".
+For example, labels in a Form would be written as "First name" and "Email address."
 This approach should be applied consistently across all UI text elements, unless the name is a product or service name, or is trademarked.

 Examples:

 - Analyse your lead generation chart with Marketing Insights.
-- Automate your marketing campaigns.
+- Automate your marketing Campaigns.

 Avoid title case capitalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Title (or headline) case capitalization is a style where the first letter of most words is capitalized, excluding articles, conjunctions, or prepositions (unless they are the first or last word in the sentence or phrase).
+Title (or headline) case capitalization is a style where the first letter of most words is capitalized, excluding articles, conjunctions, or prepositions unless they're the first or last word in the sentence or phrase.

 However, this approach presents several challenges in practical implementation: